smikitky/chatgpt-md-translator/README.md

 As compared to other translation services, ChatGPT is well suited for translating technical documents for several reasons:

 - As a large language model, it has a good technical understanding of Markdown and many open-source projects.
-It tries to preserve the Markdown structure if instructed to do so.
+It tries to preserve the Markdown structure when instructed to do so.
 - You can pass any natural language instruction, such as "Use friendly language", "Translate A as B if X and C if Y".

 This tool itself is free, but you will be charged according to [OpenAI's pricing page](https://openai.com/pricing). **Even if you're a ChatGPT Plus subscriber, access to the API is not free.**